 The city-wide Green Hub CIP (2009) was developed to reinforce the City's Environment First Principle and to position the City as a centre for green development and technologies.
-The intent was to attract, through financial incentives, the development of businesses and industries that engage in environmentally significant activities, such as "green" technologies, services, and products; and, to address age and dilapidation of buildings through green construction and retrofits.
+The intent was to attract, through financial incentives, the development of businesses and industries that engage in environmentally significant activities, such as "green" technologies, services, and products; to address age and dilapidation of buildings through green construction and retrofits; and, to remediate and redevelop brownfields.